ceq2000/TriviaGame/README.md

 ## Description of Application
 - - -

-Trivia Game is a web based questionnaire game, where a user has to answer a set of 10 questions.
-The user can only chose one answer per question.
-The game ends, if the 3:00 minute timer runs out or when the user has clicked on a button for all the questions of the game.
-At the end of the game, the user will see a summary of the results including hightlights over the chosen answers as well as the correct answers.
-The correct answers will have a green border around them while the wrong answers will display a red border.
+Nutrition Trivia Game is a timed questionnaire, where a user has to answer a set of 10 questions in less than 3:00 minutes.
+The user can only choose one answer per question.
+The game ends, if the 3:00 minute timer runs out or when the user has clicked on a radio button on each of the 10 game questions.
+At the end of the game, the user will see a summary of the given answers against the correct answers.
+The correct answers will be displayed with a green border around the selected answer while the wrong answers will display a red border around the selected answer.

 ## Javascript File
 - - -
-`The trivia game has 6 functions and 3 click events`
+`The trivia game has 6 functions and 5 click events`

 **3 functions are for the timer:**